4lg4/react-movie-page/README.md

 ### Manual installation

-Make sure that you are using the NodeJS version is the same as `.nvmrc` file version.
+Make sure your NodeJS version is matching `.nvmrc` file.
 If you don't have this version please use a version manager such as `nvm` or `n` to manage your local nodejs versions.

 > Please make sure that you are using the correct NodeJS version :)
 Assuming you are using `nvm`, please run the commands on the project folder: